Dev-Gyinae/windows-servers/Windows_Server_2025_Setup_Guide.md

 ✔ Disable EFI for installation
 ✔ Server Core boots into SConfig — this is normal
 ✔ Use `C:\Windows\System32\curl.exe` for network tests

----

-If you'd like, this guide can be expanded with:
-- Domain controller setup
-- Networking additions
-- WinRM remote management
-- Automation scripts